State Emblem of India

 The State Emblem of India is used by the Government of India and its agencies, as well as by all state governments and union territory administrations in India.
 It is also used by private citizens in India on letterheads, business cards and other personal uses, but with certain restrictions.
 The emblem is protected under the Indian Emblem Act and its use without proper authority is punishable under the law.

-Overall, the State Emblem of India is a symbol of India's sovereignty and national pride, and it serves as an important national symbol of India's republic status and its secular and democratic principles.

 History

-Following the end of British rule on 15 August 1947, the newly independent Dominion of India adopted an official state emblem on 30 December 1947.
-The emblem consisted of a representation of the Lion Capital of Ashoka at Sarnath enclosed within a rectangular frame.<ref name="State Emblem and Seal...
+Following the end of British rule on 15-August-1947, the newly independent Dominion of India adopted an official state emblem on 30-December-1947.
+The emblem consisted of a representation of the Lion Capital of Ashoka at Sarnath enclosed within a rectangular frame.
+The task of beautifying the original manuscript of the Constitution of India was given to Nandalal Bose (then the Principal of Kala Bhavan, Santiniketan) by the Indian National Congress.

-That's why

-The task of beautifying the original copy of the Constitution of India was given to Nandalal Bose (then the Principal of Kala Bhavan Shanti Niketan or Shanti Niketan) by the Indian National Congress.
 Bose set out to complete this task with the help of his students, one of whom was Dinanath Bhargava, then 21 years old.
 Bose was keen to include the Lion Capital of Ashoka into the opening pages of the constitution.
 Wanting the lions to be depicted realistically, he chose Bhargava who studied the behaviour of the lions at the Kolkata Zoo.